0x9090/MitmFuzz/README.md

-# ProxyFuzz - On the fly TCP and UDP network fuzzer
+# MitmFuzz - On the fly TCP and UDP network fuzzer
 On the fly TCP and UDP network fuzzer